IAAA-Lab/gdtc/design_docs/design_guidelines.md

 ## Automatic performance improvements
 Making some constraints on the tools used, will make it easier to improve the performance of pipelines in the future.
 E.g., if we enforce the use of a certain version of PostgreSQL/PostGIS for the DB2DB filters, it may be possible to analyze a filter chain desiged by a user and to produce a more efficient alternative (e.g. by combining some SQL queries, or ordering them in a different way).

+## Deployment based on Docker
+Using GDTC should not require a complex configuration of the user environment or installing tools and libraries by hand.
+Docker will make this possible.